ReactPoland/falcorjs-tutorial/tutorial.md

 http://localhost:3000/model.json?paths=[["articles",{"from":0,"to":1},["descriptionContent","descriptionTitle","id"]]]&method=get
 ```

-If you will run your app with:
+If you run your app with:
 ```
 npm start
 ```